Almuhtadi01/Diabetes-Desease-Classifications/README.md

-# Portofolio
+# Diabetes Desease Classifications

-This is my finished code/project
+The codes is still in reviews, it should be done soon..